Rafeel1/Boulder-Dash-Game/README.md

       mount c: {path to your file}

-- Then copy the following command to run the file
+- Lastly copy the commands and replace the paranthesis {} with your file name to run the code

-      nasm project.asm -o project.com project.com
+      nasm {project.asm} -o {project.com}